Best Scooter and Bike Helmets For Kids

 5.)
 Comfort - many helmets have foam linings so the head fits well and is comfortable.
 It's also worth checking how heavy the helmet is.
 Lighter helmets will be much more comfortable to wear.

 6.)
 Does it appeal to your child?
-A good idea to ensure your child will wear the helmet is to get them involved in choosing it.
-What style would they like.
+A good idea to make sure your child will wear the helmet is to get them involved in choosing it.
+What style would they like?
 Younger kids may be attracted to gimmicky helmets where older kids will want something more grown up.
-If you are buying in a store, take them along to get them to try some on so they can pick the one which is most comfortable.
+If you are buying in a store, take them along so they can try some on and pick the one which is most comfortable.

 Terms You Might See